eschulte/goa/README.md

         (ql:register-local-projects)

-4. Once Quicklisp and these dependencies have all been installed, run the following to install the OPTIMIZE package and all of its dependencies.
+4. Once Quicklisp and these dependencies have all been installed, run the following to install the GOA package and all of its dependencies.

-        (ql:quickload :optimize)
+        (ql:quickload :goa)

    It may also be necessary to explicitly load some additional dependencies with the following.